 Academics only exposes the heart of a person.
 For example, Bruce Metzger was a prominent leader of academia who also was a believer till death.
 However, his best known protege, Bart Ehrman, became an agnostic under his tutelage.
 It wasn’t the rigor of the academy that turned Bart away–it was his heart.

 I guess the only thing left to do in my post is to offer a reason for the avoidance of academic Christianity.
 I can only think of two reasons: ignorant fear and/or laziness.
 Fundamentalists have done a good job of beating the fear of the academy on people.
-There have been many sermons that have preached against the necessity of Bible college and the like.
+There have been many sermons that have preached against the necessity of colleges and the like.
 Broader evangelicals on the other hand have stereotyped the academy as cold and aloof.
 It is often said that it takes 5 years of practical ministry to undo the coldness brought in by a year at seminary.
 This ignorant fear is perpetuated from pulpits across the land.

 There is also the fear that you will find information that will undo the faith.
 What you will find, however, is that the better you get at academics, the stronger your faith will be.

 As for laziness, I think this is often the heart of the matter that is often covered by a shroud of piety.
 Academics is work.
 It is hard work.
-Is is sleepless nights and long days.
+It is sleepless nights and long days.
 It’s failing grades and embarrassment.

 But like all areas of life, it is often the hardest route that provides the greatest rewards.
 Do you want to grow your passion?
 Get a masters.
 Do you want to grow your faith?
 Get a doctorate.
-From personal experience, my doctoral studies have grown my faith in God each day I study.
+From personal experience, my studies have grown my faith in God each day I study.